Is There a Difference Between Black Friday vs Cyber Monday?

-While this has always been the main difference between the two shopping events, we’re starting to see more Black Friday retailers shift to online promotions in addition to (or in lieu of) primarily in-store offers to better cater to the masses.
-So, the advantage that Cyber Monday initially had with their online promotions is slowly starting to fade.
+While this has always been the main difference between the two shopping events, we’re starting to see more Black Friday retailers shift to enticing online promotions to drive sales and run extended sale days in-stores to reduce crowds and gain more foot traffic.

 2. Sales end quicker on Cyber Monday.

-4. Shop Black Friday for the best deals on TVs, toys, gaming consoles, & appliances.
+4. Shop Black Friday for the best deals on TVs, gaming consoles, & small appliances.